isaaclee0/ecoshack/src/content/homepage/-index.md

       description: "We start with a free on-site consultation to understand your needs and assess your space."
     - name: "Custom Design"
       description: "Our team creates a tailored design that maximises your space and meets your specific requirements."
-    - name: "Council Approval"
+    - name: "Council Approval Guidance"
-      description: "We handle all necessary permits and council approvals to ensure your project meets local regulations."
+      description: "We provide guidance on council requirements, though obtaining permits and approvals remains the client's responsibility."
     - name: "Quality Construction"
       description: "Using premium materials and expert craftsmanship, we build your shack to the highest standards."
     - name: "Final Handover"